Aldaviva/PagerDuty/Readme.md

 ## Webhooks

-This library provides a server-side HTTP resource which receives [Webhook V3](https://developer.pagerduty.com/docs/webhooks-overview) requests from PagerDuty.
+This project provides a library for a server-side HTTP resource which receives [Webhook V3](https://developer.pagerduty.com/docs/webhooks-overview) requests from PagerDuty.
 This allows PagerDuty to immediately push a notification to your server when an event occurs, like an incident being triggered or resolved.
 This is a reusable route handler for ASP.NET Core ≥ 8 web application servers.

 ### Configuration